-The liabilities for reimbursement as of 31 December 2021 amount to BGN 391 thousand (31.12.2020: none).
+The liabilities for reimbursement as of 31 March 2022 amount to BGN 3 thousand (31.12.2021: BGN 630 thousand).
 These include liabilities under retrospective trade volume discounts payable under contracts with customers which have been or will be reimbursed over the next reporting period.
-(Note 39).
+(Note 36).

 3.2.
-The other revenues of the company are as follows:
+The other revenues of the company are from provided assets under leasing contracts and amount to BGN 472 thousand (31 March 2021: BGN 515 thousand).